kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/migrate-from-thanos-to-kubecost-2.0.md

 # Migration from Thanos to Kubecost 2.0 (Aggregator)

 This tutorial is intended to help our users migrate from the legacy Thanos federation architecture to Kubecost 2.0 (Aggregator).
 There are a few requirements in order to successfully migrate to Kubecost 2.0.
 This new version of Kubecost includes a new backend (Aggregator) which handles the ETL data built from source metrics more efficiently.
-Kubecost 2.0 will provide more features and optimze the Kubecost primary UI.
+Kubecost 2.0 will provide new features,optimze the Kubecost primary UI and enhance the user experience.

 ## Key Changes
-1. Assets and Allocations are now paginated
+* Assets and Allocations are now paginated
    * FE/API users never have full set of information
    * Use offset/limit to govern pagination
-2. New data available for querying every 2 hours (can be adjusted)
+* New data available for querying every 2 hours (can be adjusted)
-3. Embedded DuckDB database serves queries
+* Embedded DuckDB database serves queries
    * Data no longer queried directly from bingen files
    * Substantial query speed improvements even when pagination not in effect
-4. Data ingested into independent component (Aggregator)
+* Data ingested into independent component (Aggregator)
-5. Idle (sharing), Cluster Management sharing, Network are computed a prior
+* Idle (sharing), Cluster Management sharing, Network are computed a prior
-6. Distributed tracing integrated into core workflows
+* Distributed tracing integrated into core workflows
-7. No more pre-computed "agg stores"
+* No more pre-computed "agg stores"
    * Request-level caching still in effect

 <details>